mother-of-all-self-hosting/ansible-role-syncstorage-rs-docker/docs/configuring-yourls.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
-You can override settings (even those that don't have dedicated playbook variables) using the `yourls_environment_variables_additional_variables` variable
+You can override settings (even those that don't have dedicated playbook variables) using the `syncstorage_rs_docker_environment_variables_additional_variables` variable

-For a complete list of syncstorage-rs-docker's config options that you could put in `yourls_environment_variables_additional_variables`, see its [environment variables](https://yourls.org/docs/guide/essentials/configuration).
+For a complete list of syncstorage-rs-docker's config options that you could put in `syncstorage_rs_docker_environment_variables_additional_variables`, see its [environment variables](https://yourls.org/docs/guide/essentials/configuration).

 ## Installing